filecoin-project/filecoin-docs/content/en/basics/how-storage-works/filecoin-plus/index.md

 Filecoin Plus is based on a set of guiding principles, [detailed in FIP-0003](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0003.md), that focus the program on increasing Filecoin's effectiveness at becoming the decentralized storage network for humanity's most important information.

 Root key-holders, notaries, clients, and storage providers, interact through the allocation and spending of {{< tooltip "DataCap" >}}.
 Notaries retrieve Filecoin DataCap in batches and then allocate it to trustworthy clients that spend the DataCap to fund storage deals.
-Storage providers that receive DataCap receive a 10x boost to their quality-adjusted power for the storage space offered in that deal, which increases their block reward share in the network.
+Storage providers that receive DataCap receive a 10x boost to their quality-adjusted power for the storage space offered in that deal, which increases their [block](https://docs.filecoin.io/reference/general/glossary/#block) reward share in the network.
 This creates a mechanism that incentivizes all participants to make Filecoin more useful.

 ### DataCap

 DataCap, when allocated to a client, can be spent by the client in storage deals with storage providers.
-Those deals carry a higher deal quality multiplier, which increases the "quality adjusted power" of the storage provider on the network by a factor of 10, yielding better block rewards for the storage provider over time.
+Those deals carry a higher [deal](https://docs.filecoin.io/reference/general/glossary/#deal) quality multiplier, which increases the [quality adjusted power](https://docs.filecoin.io/reference/general/glossary/#proof-of-spacetime-post) of the [storage provider](https://docs.filecoin.io/reference/general/glossary/#storage-provider) on the network by a factor of 10, yielding better block rewards for the storage provider over time.
 DataCap is granted in batches to Notaries, who can allocate it to clients that spend the DataCap to fund storage deals.
 DataCap is consumed as it is used to make deals.

 ### Notary